Skip to main content

 This is your personal corner for getting things set up.
 You can update your display name and upload a profile photo so people know who is actually assigning them work or leaving comments.

-We’ve also put your security settings in here.
-You can update your password whenever you need to, and we’ve included Two-Factor Authentication (2FA).
-This is entirely optional—you choose whether to enable it yourself—but it adds a second verification step to your login, which is just a sensible way to ensure your private boards and late-night notes stay for your eyes only.
+We've also put your security settings in here.
+You can update your password whenever you need to, and we've included Two-Factor Authentication (2FA).
+If you want to use the Vault to store your sensitive data, you'll need to set this up—but for regular use of the rest of the app, it's an optional extra layer of security.
+Either way, enabling it adds a second verification step to your login, which is just a sensible way to ensure your private boards and late-night notes stay for your eyes only.

 Built for your team (and your phone)

-It doesn’t matter if you’re a two-person startup or a large organisation; the app is built to handle the scale.
+It doesn't matter if you're a two-person startup or a large organisation; the app is built to handle the scale.
 And because work doesn't just happen while you're sitting at a desk, the app is fully responsive.
 It has a dedicated mobile menu so you can check your boards or reply to messages from your phone while you're on the move.
-We’ve even included a dark mode toggle, because sometimes you’re finishing a project late at night and you don't need the white screen burning your retinas.
+You can also install it directly to your home screen like a native app—no app store involved.
+We've even included a dark mode toggle, because sometimes you're finishing a project late at night and you don't need the white screen burning your retinas.

 Exploring the Demo